Jewel Cave National Monument

-Jewel Cave National Monument contains Jewel Cave, currently the third longest cave in the world, with 220.33 mi of mapped passageways.
-It is located approximately 13 miles west of the town of Custer in Black Hills of South Dakota.
-It became a national monument in 1908.
+Jewel Cave National Monument contains Jewel Cave, currently the fifth longest cave in the world and second longest cave in the United States, with 220.33 mi of mapped passageways as of July 2025.
+It is located approximately 13 miles west of the town of Custer in the Black Hills of South Dakota.

+Jewel Cave became a national monument in 1908, becoming the first national monument established for the protection and preservation of a cave.
+In addition to its length, the cave is significant for being one of the best known examples of a breathing cave, in which changes in outside air pressure cause air to flow into and out of the cave.
+Jewel Cave is named for the calcite crystals that cover many of its walls.

+Mission

+The monument's mission is stated in its foundation document:

 History

 Frank and Albert Michaud, two local prospectors, discovered the cave in 1900, when they felt cold air blowing out of a small hole in a canyon.
 It is unknown whether any previous inhabitants of the area were aware of the natural cave opening, which was not large enough for a person to enter.

 After enlarging the cave entrance with dynamite, the Michaud brothers found a cavern lined with calcite crystals, which led them to name it "Jewel Cave".
 The brothers tried to capitalize on the discovery, widening the opening, building walkways inside, and opening it to tourists.
-Although their venture was unsuccessful, news of the discovery eventually reached Washington.
-President Theodore Roosevelt proclaimed Jewel Cave a National Monument on February 7, 1908.
+Although their venture was unsuccessful and they had to sell their mining claim back to the government, news of the discovery eventually reached Washington.
+President Theodore Roosevelt proclaimed Jewel Cave a national monument on February 7, 1908.
 The area around the natural entrance to the cave was further developed by the Civilian Conservation Corps in the 1930s.
-The National Park Service assumed management of the monument in 1933 and began offering tours in 1939.
+The National Park Service assumed management of the monument from the United States Forest Service in 1933 and began offering tours in 1939.